sean725/sean725/Projects/TakeHomeProject/README.md

 **Overview:**

-*This project is a Android mobile application, with the purpose of displaying data retrieved from the Yelp API.
+*This project is an Android mobile application, with the purpose of displaying data retrieved from the Yelp API.
 You can choose a city to explore the businesses in the area and the detail of the business.*

 **Requirements:**